-We presented a scalable and secure cryptographic service, which has the following features: (1) it incorporates a 3-factor authentication mechanism, which facilitates compromise detection; (2) it supports immediate revocation of a cryptographic functionality in question; (3) the damage due to the compromise of a server is contained; (4) it is scalable and highly available.
+We presented a scalable and secure cryptographic service, which has the following features: (1) it incorporates a 3-factor authentication mechanism; (2) it supports immediate revocation of a cryptographic key or functionality in question; (3) the damage due to the compromise of a server is contained; (4) it is scalable and highly available.

 Acknowledgement.
-We thank Philip MacKenzie for valuable feedback.
+We thank Philip MacKenzie for valuable feedbacks, and the anonymous reviewers for their comments.